HISTORY OF CODE 3 FOR A CURE

 For five years thereafter, Abundiz underwent periodic scans to ensure the leiomyosarcoma was gone.
 At the five-year mark, in September 2003, his oncologist told him he was cured.
 Abundiz was overwhelmed with joy and gratitude.
 Unfortunately, his celebration would be short-lived.

 In 2006, while Abundiz was in the midst of battling his second cancer, doctors discovered a fast growing tumor in his left kidney, which they suspected to be yet another cancer.
-To make matters worse, as Abundiz lay with IVs in his arm at USC Medical Center awaiting surgery, doctors gave him the somber news that the operation had to be postponed.
+To make matters worse, as Abundiz lay with IVs in his arm at USC Medical Center awaiting surgery, doctors gave him the somber news that the operation had to be cancelled.
 Why?
 During pre-op testing, they had discovered he had rare antigens in his blood and, because the kidneys are so vascular, they could not risk the surgery.

-Abundiz and his wife went home and began their battle to get the crucial surgery he needed.
-A local blood drive ensued, coordinated by the Abundiz family, along with the help of the USC Blood Donor Center and the Firefighter Cancer Support Network.
+Abundiz and his wife went home and began their desperate battle to get the crucial surgery he needed.
+A local blood drive ensued, coordinated by the Abundiz family, along with the help of the USC Blood Donor Center.
 The American Red Cross conducted a nationwide search, and located two units that matched Abundiz.
 Unfortunately, one of the units broke on transport.
 Doctors moved forward with the surgery anyway, due to the urgency of the situation.
 They took one unit of blood out of Abundiz immediately prior to the surgery to add to the unit they already had.
 Unfortunately, it was not enough and the doctors had to remove Abundiz's entire left kidney due to the high risk of cutting into such a vascular organ.
 It was not until the tumor was biopsied that doctors discovered it was not cancer but, rather, a rare disease of the kidney called "oncocytoma."

 ABC news story on the local blood drive for Lorenzo